sharkwouter/oceanpop/README.md

 ## Download

-Find the latest release can be found here: https://github.com/match-theory/match-theory/releases/latest
+The latest release can be found [here](https://github.com/match-theory/match-theory/releases/latest).

 ## License

 Match Theory was made available under the MIT license.
 See the ``LICENSE.txt`` file.

-The original code can be found at: https://github.com/match-theory/match-theory
+The original code can be found [here](https://github.com/match-theory/match-theory)/

 ## Attribution